lukevella/rallly/README.md

 yarn
 ```

-Next, run the following to generate the database client and run migrations to create our schema
+Next, run the following command:

 ```
-yarn db:generate && yarn db:deploy
+yarn db:generate && yarn db:reset
 ```

+This will:

+- generate the prisma database client
+- run migrations to create the database schema
+- seed the database with some random data

 Start the Next.js server